daacosta/AnMDtoplaywithGit/Test.md

 ***

 OK, well.
 The objective of this is to play around with Markdown files, learn git, etc.  I'd also like to use Pandoc here.
 Quarto can wait a while...

+## On learning git and git hub

+I am using a free open platform to learn: [Openclassrooms](https://openclassrooms.com/en/search?query=git) where I queried for a git and git hub course.
+That was it...